Use a text editor to edit text.

 Use a log viewer to view log files.

 Filtering your log files is better than searching because filters can be chained.
 For example, you can narrow your log file down to a particular thread and then search just within that thread.
-As new records are read while tailing the log file, the filters will automatically be applied.
+Filters can also be applied automatically while tailing the log file.
 This is similar to how tail and grep work, but completely redesigned for Windows.